A Well-Lived Life 2 - Book 4 - Elyse

 “Is this another patented Steve Adams ‘Police State’ rant?”
 Katy laughed.

 “No, just an observation.
-I actually don’t have a problem with security screening, because it’s done by companies employed by the individual airlines.
+I actually don’t have a problem with security screening because it’s done by companies employed by each individual airline or a consortium of airlines.
 To me, that works because the airlines have a vested interest in not letting a gun or bomb or whatever on the plane.”

 “Ever the capitalist!”